Skip advert

 The T-Cross comes with ISOFIX mounting points both in the outer two rear seats and the front passenger seat.

-The sliding rear bench allows you to prioritise either boot space and rear legroom.
+The T-Cross has between 385 and 455 litres of boot space depending on the seat positioning.
+The sliding rear bench allows you to prioritise either boot capacity or rear legroom.
 Even with that in its most rearward position, the 385-litre volume is more than you get from a Volkswagen Golf, and sliding the seat forward all the way opens up the volume to 455 litres.
-However, this leaves a huge gap between the raised boot floor and the back seats, which you could end up losing smaller items into.
+However, this leaves a huge gap between the raised boot floor and the back seats, in which you could end up losing smaller items.

 The rear seat bench splits 60:40, and leaves a completely flat load area.
 This expands the total storage area to 1,281 litres, which is six litres more than you get in a Renault Captur.